raihanaza/lmu-cmsi-3801-homework/README.md

     - The Quaternion class creates the blueprint for creating Quaternion objects.
 Users can create, add, multiply, list the coefficients, calculate the conjugate, determine equality between conjugates, and print Quaternions as strings.
 - Q5 (Binary Search Tree):
     - Creating an immutable and persistent binary tree implementation that supports element count, insertion, and item lookup.

-+1 Homework point because Z pointed out that for the Binary Search Tree in Ocaml, you need to export Empty but the Node should be invisible.
-Therefore, cannot make the Ocaml BST function secure.

 **Java**
 - Q1 (first then lowercase): Z